libretro/docs/docs/guides/import-content.md

 # Getting Started: Importing content into RetroArch

-!!!
-Warning
+!!! warning
     This guide assumes that you already have obtained the content legally, RetroArch does not provide users with copyright content.

-This guide uses the "scan" functionality to import your games into RetroArch's library, these are then sorted by console.
+This guide uses the "scan" functionality to import your games into RetroArch's playlists sorted by console.
 The scan is recursive so you can organise your collection into sub-folders or potentially scan your whole computer.

 ## Step 1: Download database